matloff/rectools/README.md

 j.
 Most of A is unknown, and we wish to predict the unknown values.
 Nonnegative Matrix Factorization (NMF) does this as follows:

-We find nonnegative matrices W and H, each of rank k, such that A is approximately equal to the product WH.
-Here k is a user-defined tuning parameter, typically much smaller than the number of rows and columns of
-A.  It is kept small to avoid overfitting but large enough to capture most of the structure of the data.
+We find fully known nonnegative matrices W and H, each of rank k, such that A is approximately equal to the product WH.
+Here k is a user-defined tuning parameter, typically much smaller than the number of rows and columns of A.  It is kept small to avoid overfitting but large enough to capture most of the structure of the data.
 Default value is k = 10.

 Here we piggyback on the R package **recosystem**, adding convenient wrappers and adding a parallel computation capability.
 See the